chevalinator/ReadingSummary/The Five Dysfunctions of a Team - Patrick Lencioni/readme.md

 - Team effectiveness exercise.
 Identity the single most contribution that each of their peer bring to the team.
 Report their responses focusing on 1 person at the time beginning with the team member.
 Time required: 60 mins

--Personality and behavioral perferences.
+- Personality and behavioral perferences.
 MBTI.
 Non judgemental nature. time required : 4 hours

--360 feedback.
+- 360 feedback.
 Riskier than other tools. requires peers to make specific judgment on each others.
 Do not link to compensation or repercussion.

--Experiencal team exercises.
+- Experiencal team exercises.

 Role of the leader: demonstrate vulnerability first.
 Must create an environment that doesn't punish vulnerability.
 Must be genuine, can't be staged.